 The aircraft measures about 26 by 26 by 11 centimeters and weighs 104 grams (fully equipped), so you will probably don’t need to register with the FAA before taking it up into the air 🙂

 It comes with attached propellers and ready to fly.
-The camera, landing gears and propellers are optional.
-Even with camera mounted, it has enough ground clearance without landing gears.
+The camera, landing gears, and propellers are optional.
+Even with a camera mounted, it has enough ground clearance without landing gears.

-The design of the cockpit is very similar with the one JJRC X2 has.
+The design of the cockpit is very similar to the one JJRC X2 has.
 The 450mAh Li-Po battery is loaded from the bottom of the aircraft.

-In order to allow better visibility on the orientation of the aircraft, the Eachine E33W has blue LEDs in front and red ones on back.
-The props also have different colors, white in front and black on rear.
+In order to allow better visibility on the orientation of the aircraft, the Eachine E33W has blue LEDs in the front and red ones in the back.
+The props also have different colors, white in front and black in rear.

 2Eachine E33W drone highlights